 The novel is a collection of free-verse poems, making it a unique entry in the world of Children's Literature.
 The plot deals with its protagonist Billie Jo Kelby, a tomboyish, talented pianist, struggling to survive in the Oklahoma Dust Bowl during The Great Depression.
 She has a kind mother, nicknamed Ma, who dies tragically, and a distant father, nicknamed Daddy.
 As the novel progresses, Billie Jo and Daddy learn to endure their tough existences, as well as the hole in their lives created by the death of Ma.

 This novel contains examples of:

 - Character Development: Both Billie Jo and Daddy.
 Billie becomes a much stronger young woman, with a sense of purpose (i.e., her piano playing) by the book's end, and she forgives her father for the freak accident.
-Daddy is not nearly as stoic by the end of the novel; he also gets a girlfriend, Louise.
+Daddy is not nearly as stoic by the end of the novel; and he's found a new love in Louise.

 - Crapsack World: Well, it is The Great Depression...

 - Death by Despair: Referenced.
 Billie Jo mentions that a woman died two hours after her husband.
-It was officially of dust pneumonia but Billie believes that she just couldn't go on without her husband.
+The official cause of death was announced as "dust pneumonia" but Billie Jo believes that she just couldn't go on without him.

 - Death of a Child: